Program Description

 Career and tenure-line faculty members who hold at least a .50 FTE appointment are eligible to apply.
 Adjunct faculty are not eligible for the FFA program.
 Applicants must not have any outstanding final reports on past VPR funded projects and must be prepared to dedicate enough time to complete the proposed project during the requested semester of leave.

-Important Deadlines
+Program Deadlines

 The FFA program accepts applications once per year.
 The FFA application process is two steps: